 Iagan MacNeil, Head of Policy Smart Energy GB.

 (Gaz and Leccy are on the slides...)

 71% of users would recommend smart meters to friends and family.
 Users are making use of the data to monitor or improve efficiency, from turning lights off to informing appliance replacement.

-Challenges to consumer engagement: behavior changes, caring for family members, navigating the energy market.
+Challenges to consumer engagement: behaviour changes, caring for family members, navigating the energy market.
 Positives: make like simpler, save money, help the environment.
 (Keeping an eye on frail relatives remotely.)